 Flask a lightweight WSGI web application framework

-These are some of the supported frameworks for C#; contact Snyk for a full list of supported frameworks.
+These are some of the explicitly supported frameworks for C#; those are in-additon to the general support for all frameworks.

 .NET framework: .NET is an open source developer platform, created by Microsoft and used to build a variety of application types.
 While .NET supports different languages, Snyk Code supports .NET using the C# interface.